 Run AI models locally with privacy and no API costs.
 Find the best tools for self-hosted LLM inference, fine-tuning, and deployment.

 Local LLM Tools tools are AI-powered software designed to help developers and teams tackle local llm tools-related tasks more efficiently.
 These tools are typically published as open-source projects on GitHub and can be integrated into existing workflows via MCP (Model Context Protocol), Claude Skills, or standalone agent frameworks.
-On Agent Skills Hub, we index 10 quality-scored local llm tools tools across languages including TypeScript, Python.
+On Agent Skills Hub, we index 10 quality-scored local llm tools tools across languages including Go, TypeScript, Python.

-When choosing a local llm tools tool, consider these factors: 1) Community activity — GitHub stars and recent commit frequency indicate reliability; 2) Integration method — check if it supports MCP, Claude, or your preferred agent framework; 3) Language compatibility — the most common language in this list is TypeScript; 4) Quality score — Agent Skills Hub's composite score evaluates code quality, documentation completeness, and maintenance activity.
-Our recommendation: start with amical — it ranks highest in both star count and quality score.
+When choosing a local llm tools tool, consider these factors: 1) Community activity — GitHub stars and recent commit frequency indicate reliability; 2) Integration method — check if it supports MCP, Claude, or your preferred agent framework; 3) Language compatibility — the most common language in this list is Go; 4) Quality score — Agent Skills Hub's composite score evaluates code quality, documentation completeness, and maintenance activity.
+Our recommendation: start with flock — it ranks highest in both star count and quality score.

 🎙️ AI Dictation App - Open Source and Local-first ⚡ Type 3x faster, no keyboard needed. 🆓 Powered by open source models, works offline, fast and accurate.